Štěstíčku naproti

 Štěstíčku naproti (lit.
 'Opposite to happiness') is a Czech crime comedy television series, that premiered on Oneplay in 2025.
-It was inspired by a real corruption case from early 2000s.
+It was inspired by a real corruption case from the early 2000s.
 It tells story of a football manager Ivan, a heartthrob from Prague's Žižkov, and manager of a local first-league football club and police investigator Marek, who happens to be the subject of a bribery case in a lower football competition, was also inspired by the popular theatre play "Ivánku, kamaráde, můžeš mluvit?", according to the creators.
 Marek Daniel, who plays manager Ivan, also played in this play.

 The series premiered at the international Serial Killer series festival in September 2025.
 It was included in the main competition section.

 The story of the series is described as the first major case of systemic corruption in the most watched Czech sport, football, and is told from the perspectives of both the investigators and the perpetrators.

 The series is directed by Marek Najbrt, who filmed the series based on a script by Tomáš Vávra and Ondřej Gabriel.

 The series is produced by the production company Punk Film, headed by producers Martin Hůlovec and Ondřej Beránek.
 The executive producer for Punk Film was Filip Čermák, and for Oneplay was Vladana Horná.

 Plot

 A new investigator, Marek (Václav Neužil), joins the anti-corruption police unit in Brno.
 As a rookie, he is immediately assigned a case of small bribes in a lower football competition.
 And then two, from his perspective, strange operatives join the team.
 Marek trains football students, so he immediately gets involved in the case and soon, thanks to the very colorful wiretaps that the state prosecutor Alena (Táňa Pauhofová) allows him, he begins to uncover a seemingly banal and local case.
 It later turns out to be the biggest corruption scandal in Czech football history.

 Parallel to Marek's investigation, the story follows never-ending struggle of the broken-down football manager Ivan.
 His only goal is to keep his Žižkov team in the first league.
 He is helped in this by the cunning and money-loving head of the referees' commission, Milan.

 In addition to them, the story of football referee Irča unfolds.
 She discovers in a rather demanding, painful and often humiliating way that asserting oneself in a world dominated by men is a really hard job.

-Štěstíčku naproti also tells story of a businessman Luboš.
-His mission in life is to fulfill the football wish of his Slovak father, the president of the Hradiště club, in the hope that he will finally start to love him sincerely and truly.
+Štěstíčku naproti also tells story of a businessman Luboš, son of the president of the Hradiště club.
+His mission in life is to fulfill the football wish of his Slovak father in the hope that he will finally start to love him sincerely and truly.